-I’m going to walk you through another one of my keep it simple stupid glamour lighting arrangements that requires only two lights and a medium softbox.
+I’m going to walk you through another one of my keep it super simple (KISS IT) glamour lighting arrangements that requires only two lights and a medium softbox.
 I also use the all-purpose box that I showed you in my DIY Home Studio blog article and showed you how to build in one of my TogChats.
 And, yes, you can do it with speedlights or monolights.

 The glamour shot below was made as part of a shoot for a new model who came to me to add some flavor to her portfolio.